Mark Green's expert methods to improve accountability and productivity

 “I think there are some meetings which are good online and others not so good,” Kim says.
 “It’s efficient being online, but there are fewer spontaneous discussions.”

 Flexible workplace is positive

-For the foreseeable future, Kim will do a mixture of 2 and 3 days in the office and encourage her staff to be similarly flexible if they so desire.
+At the time of our interview Kim was planning to do a mixture of 2 and 3 days in the office and encouraging her staff to be similarly flexible if they so desire.
 She says she’s happy to let people work full time in the office, hybrid, or remote (“that’s fine within reason, might want to see them once a month”).

 She says people appreciate the opportunity for flexible work so the firm will benefit from it in a very positive way.

 Accountability is about taking ownership of what you're personally responsible for in your role.
 It is not about the busyness or the time spent at your desk.
 It's about understanding what outcomes are yours, and yours alone.
 Once an employee or an executive understands this thoroughly, and works steadily to improve their results, they become a more productive and valuable part of your company.

 Therefore, it is on leaders to make sure every employee has this mindset - a results mindset, knows what their role is, and what the expected outcomes of that role are.
 Leaders need to continue to grow and learn, and encourage their teams to do the same.

 Invest in Your Learning With Membership to Growth Faculty

 Want to keep up with the latest ideas and thinking from the brightest minds in the world?